Hospital emergency codes: "Resus" codes

-Specific to emergency medicine, incoming patients in immediate danger of life or limb, whether presenting via ambulance or walk-in triage, are paged locally within the emergency department as "resus" [ri:səs] codes.
-These codes indicate the type of emergency (general medical, trauma, cardiopulmonary or neurological) and type of patient (adult or pediatric).
+Specific to emergency medicine, incoming patients in immediate danger of life or limb, whether presenting via ambulance or walk-in triage, are paged locally within the emergency department as "roesus" [ri:səs] codes.
+These codes indicate the type of emergency (general medical, trauma, cardiopulmonary or neurological) and type of patient (adult or paediatric).
 An estimated time of arrival may be included, or "now" if the patient is already in the department.
-The patient is transported to the nearest open trauma bay or evaluation room, and is immediately attended by a designated team of physicians and nurses for purposes of immediate stabilization and treatment.
+The patient is transported to the nearest open trauma bay or evaluation room, and is immediately attended by a designated team of physicians and nurses for purposes of immediate stabilisation and treatment.